Antonio5k/Sentiment-Classifier/README.md

 ### Approach

 Finally we used a Langchain OpenAI and Question and Answer models to analyze the stock sentiment.
 Provide analysis based on user input.

-Here is the sample output of the app,

 ## Conclusion